amirunpri2018/dpp-msbayes/README.md

-In this distribution of the code, the phylogeographic model has been re-parameterized, and different probability distributions are made available to express prior information about many of the models' parameters.
+In this distribution of the code, the phylogeographic model has been re-parameterized, and different probability distributions are made available to express prior uncertainty about many of the models' parameters.

 Requirements
 ============